Marvel's Spider-Man 2: Plot

-Peter takes the symbiote to Oscorp to destroy it, but a desperate Harry intercepts him and reclaims it, transforming into a monstrous creature.
-After slaughtering Oscorp staff trying to remove the symbiote from him, the symbiote-induced Harry escapes into Times Square, where he defeats several of Kraven's Hunters before overpowering and killing Kraven himself.
+Free of the symbiote, Peter takes it to Oscorp to be destroyed, but a desperate Harry reclaims it, transforming into a monstrous creature.
+After slaughtering Oscorp staff trying to remove the symbiote from him, the symbiote-possessed Harry escapes into Times Square, where he defeats several of Kraven's Hunters before overpowering and killing Kraven himself, to the latter's satisfaction.
 The symbiote convinces Harry to "heal the world" by infecting everyone on Earth with symbiotes, starting with New York.
-Harry, now calling his symbiote form Venom, transforms Mary Jane into Scream, but Peter helps her break free after battling and reconciling with her.
-As Peter and Miles attempt to stop Venom, Peter is debilitated by a trace amount of the symbiote still within him.
+Now calling themselves Venom, Harry infects Mary Jane with her own symbiote, turning her into Scream, but Peter helps her break free of its influence, reconciling with her.

+As Peter and Miles attempt to stop Venom, Peter is hindered by a trace amount of the symbiote still within him.
 After Miles settles his differences with Li, the latter uses his powers to convert Peter's symbiote traces into the Anti-Venom symbiote, which can destroy other symbiotes.
-Concurrently, Venom recovers the meteorite that originally brought him to Earth and empowers himself with it, accelerating his infestation on New York.
-Peter and Miles distract Venom while Mary Jane steals the meteorite and destroys it with the EMF's particle accelerator, destroying Venom's symbiote horde.
-At Harry's insistence, Peter destroys Venom, freeing Harry from its control, but rendering Harry comatose.
+Concurrently, Venom recovers the meteorite that originally brought him to Earth and empowers himself with it, accelerating his infestation of New York.
+Peter and Miles distract Venom, while Mary Jane steals the meteorite and destroys it with the EMF's particle accelerator, destroying Venom's symbiote horde.
+At Harry's insistence, Peter destroys the symbiote and frees Harry from its control, but the strain on his body renders Harry comatose.

-In the aftermath, Mary Jane quits the Daily Bugle to run her own podcast and moves in with Peter, who opts to take a break from being Spider-Man to focus on rebuilding the EMF, trusting Miles to protect the city on his own.
-Meanwhile, Norman blames the Spider-Men for ruining Harry's recovery; he visits an imprisoned Otto Octavius at the Raft to demand their secret identities, but Octavius refuses, taking glee in Norman's suffering while reading the "Final Chapter".
+In the aftermath, Mary Jane has quit the Daily Bugle to run her own podcast and moves in with Peter, who opts to take a break from being Spider-Man to focus on rebuilding the EMF, trusting Miles to protect the city on his own.
+Meanwhile, Norman blames the Spider-Men for ruining Harry's recovery; he visits an imprisoned Otto Octavius at the Raft to demand their secret identities, but Octavius refuses, taking glee in Norman's suffering while also planning revenge against Spider-men.
 Miles completes his college essay and meets Rio's new boyfriend, Albert Moon, who introduces them to his daughter Cindy.